daviebadger/notes/README.md

 # Davie's Technical Notes

-My personal technical notes of software I have been using.
+My personal technical notes of software I have been using for a long time.

 ---